imliuyzh/lfs101x-notes/chapter7.md

 ## Moving, Renaming or Removing a File

+Note that `mv` can:

+- Simply rename a file
+- Move a file to another location, while possibly changing its name at the same time

 | Command | Usage |
 | --------- | -------- |
 | `mv` | Rename a file |